bencrbcp/practicalethicalhacking-guidebook/README.md

-# practicalethicalhacking-guidebook
+# Practical Ethical Hacking - A Guidebook
-A guidebook for the Practical Ethical Hacking course by TCM Security.
+A guidebook for the Practical Ethical Hacking course by TCM Security, written in LaTeX.